derbyjs/derby/index.md

 Derby eliminates the tedium of wiring together a server, server templating engine, CSS compiler, script packager, minifier, client MVC framework, client JavaScript library, client templating and/or bindings engine, client history library, realtime transport, ORM, and database.
-It elminates the complexity of keeping state synchronized among models and views, clients and servers, multiple windows, multiple users, and models and databases.
+It eliminates the complexity of keeping state synchronized among models and views, clients and servers, multiple windows, multiple users, and models and databases.